ryanfiller/gabby2020/src/routes/work/artdeptwayfinding.md

 ---
-title: Department of Art Wayfinding Map Book
+title: Wayfinding Map Book
 thumbnail: images/DeptArt-WayfindingCover-Small.png
 order: 850
 ---

-University of Memphis Department of Art Wayfinding Map Book

-Created as a wayfinding aid to help locate buildings where art classes take place.
+Created for the *University of Memphis Art Department* as a wayfinding aid to help locate buildings where art classes take place.
 Also provides an overview of building layouts to show locations of class rooms and offices.
-Select spreads shown.

 !['alt text here'](images/DeptArt-WayfindingCover-Small.png)